opennetworkinglab/aether-docs/edge_deployment/overview.rst

 Overview
 ========

 There are multiple ways to deploy Aether.
-This guide documents how ONF deployed and operated a multi-site configuration of Aether as part of the Pronto project.
-If you are interested in a minimal deployment of Aether suitable for development (e.g., in a VM on your laptop), see the guide for :doc:`Aether-in-a-Box </developer/aiab>`.
-If you are interested in deploying Aether on your own edge cluster, see the guide for :doc:`Aether OnRamp </onramp/overview>`.
+If you are interested in a minimal deployment of Aether suitable for running on your laptop, see the guide for :doc:`Aether-in-a-Box </developer/aiab>`.
+If you are interested in deploying Aether on your own edge cluster(s), see the guide for :doc:`Aether OnRamp </onramp/overview>`.

+This guide documents how ONF deployed and operated a multi-site configuration of Aether as part of the Pronto project.\ [#]_ That deployment is being deprecated in favor of users bringing up their own Aether sites using :doc:`OnRamp </onramp/overview>`, but we include it here because it highlights many of the challenges facing a production deployment of Aether as a managed cloud service.
+Those challenges motivate many of the operational mechanisms still available in Aether, but now packaged for others to apply to their deployments.

+.. [#] The Pronto deployment also included edge clusters built on top
+        of an SDN-controlled and fully programmable switching fabric, which is no longer supported in Aether.

 Aether Central
 --------------